Jonathan Lee Riches: History

 Some of Riches's defendants are not even persons subject to suit.
 These include "Adolf Hitler's National Socialist Party" and the "13 tribes of Israel."
-One lawsuit, in which George W. Bush was the first-named defendant, also includes another 783 defendants that cover 57 pages.
+One lawsuit, in which George W. Bush was the first-named defendant, also includes another 790 defendants that cover 57 pages.
 They include Plato, Nostradamus, Che Guevara, James Hoffa, "Various Buddhist Monks," all survivors of the Holocaust, the Lincoln Memorial, the Eiffel Tower, the USS Cole, the book Mein Kampf, the Garden of Eden, the Roman Empire, the Appalachian Trail, Plymouth Rock, the Holy Grail, Nordic gods, the dwarf planet Pluto, and the entire Three Mile Island accident.

 A number of Riches's lawsuits have been dismissed as being "frivolous, malicious" or for failure to state a claim upon which relief could be granted.
 Willis Hunt, the U.S. District Court Judge who dismissed Riches's suit against Vick as "farcical," opined that his lawsuits were clearly self-promotional.
 As per 28 U.S. Code § 1915(g), he is barred from proceeding in forma pauperis.

 In July 2018, Riches was indicted by a federal grand jury in Arizona.
 He is charged with making false statements and other frauds after an attempt to file a lawsuit against Gabby Giffords while posing as Jared Lee Loughner.

 A collection of Riches's lawsuits was published on April Fools' Day of 2016.

 In November 2018, Riches self-published Nothing is Written in Stone: A Jonathan Lee Riches Companion, which contains a selection of his lawsuits as well as an autobiography.
+Riches runs a YouTube channel, "JLR Investigates", where he claims to be an investigative reporter.